 Relevant Sections / Regulations / Rules.
 Role of RPs Challenges Recommendations/ Best Practices 105.
-Repayment Plan The debtor shall prepare, in consultation with the resolution professional, a repayment plan containing a proposal to the creditors for restructuring of his debts or affairs.
-The repayment plan may authorise or require the resolution professional to - carry on the debtor's business or trade on his behalf or in his name; or realise the assets of the debtor; or administer or dispose of any funds of the debtor.
-The repayment plan shall include the following, namely: - justification for preparation of such repayment plan and reasons on the basis of which the creditors may agree upon the plan; provision for payment of fee to the resolution professional; such other matters as may be specified.
-To provide assistance, wherever required, in the preparation of Repayment Plan to personal guarantor as per Section 105.
+Repayment Plan 1.
+The debtor shall prepare, in consultation with the resolution professional, a repayment plan containing a proposal to the creditors for restructuring of his debts or affairs.
+2. The repayment plan may authorise or require the resolution professional to - (a) carry on the debtor's business or trade on his behalf or in his name; or (b) realise the assets of the debtor; or (c) administer or dispose of any funds of the debtor.
+3. The repayment plan shall include the following, namely: - (a) justification for preparation of such repayment plan and reasons on the basis of which the creditors may agree upon the plan; To provide assistance, wherever required, in the preparation of Repayment Plan to personal guarantor as per Section 105.
 To perform such functions and duties, if authorised or required to be done by Resolution Professional in the repayment plan, as per section 105(2) of the Insolvency and Bankruptcy Code, 2016.
 To identify the assets owned by personal guarantor and his/ her immediate family members and preparation of list of these assets.
 To prepare a chart of his/ her immediate family members as per Section 79 (17) and associates as per Section 79(2) of IB Code, 2016 read with Rule 4 of Insolvency and Bankruptcy (Application to Adjudicating Authority for Insolvency Resolution Process for Personal Guarantors to Corporate Debtors) Rules, 2019.
-To ascertain the excluded assets and excluded debt as per Section 79 subsection 14 for excluded asset and subsection 15 for excluded debt.
-Checking reasonableness of the proposed justification for preparation of such repayment plan and reasons on the basis of which the creditors may agree upon the plan. position of the available assets in the name of the personal guarantor.
+To ascertain the excluded assets and excluded debt as per Section 79 sub-section 14 for excluded asset and sub-section 15 for excluded debt.
+Checking reasonableness of the proposed justification for preparation of such repayment plan and reasons on the basis of which the creditors may agree upon the plan.
+Lack of Cooperation from the Personal Guarantor which includes tile documents of his/ her property, location of the assets and such other information/ documents as may be necessary.
+Difficulty in tracking the actual position of the available assets in the name of the personal guarantor.
 Taking possession of the individual properties is a challenging task due to emotional values attached with the personal guarantor as well as his/ her family members.
+Non-disclosure of his/ her immediate family/ relatives/ associates by personal guarantor.
+To determine the consequences in case of non- implementation of Repayment Plan effectively.
 Try to establish a healthy relationship with the personal guarantor in order to obtain the relevant details or information in effective manner.
 To generate Credit Rating Report such as CIBIL, CRIF High Mark, Equifax etc in order to cross verify the debt owed by personal guarantor.
 To obtain due-diligence report from expert agencies in order to identify the shareholding, directorship and other relevant information.